 • ☕ In-Person

 Ciao!
 Mi chiamo Elisa e abito a Zurigo da dieci anni.
 Vengo da Parigi.
-Sono madrelingua cinese (cantonese e mandarino) / francese ma parlo anche inglese e tedesco (C1).
-Ho un nuovo progetto per il 2024!
-Ho iniziato a imparare l’italiano (A1).
+Sono madrelingua cinese (cantonese e mandarino) e francese ma parlo anche inglese e tedesco (C1).
+Ho cominciato a imparare l’italiano due anni fa (B2).
 Cerco un tandem linguistico paziente per fare due chiacchiere.
 Non vedo l’ora di incontrarti!

 Hobbies and interests